-Your air filter is a key component of the HVAC system.
-The filter is the primary solution to capture airborne particles, such as dust, pollen and pet hair, keeping them from reaching other rooms or areas of the property.
-Various designs can be used effectively, including fiberglass, pleated and electrostatic.
-The overall effectiveness of an air filter can be measured with its minimum efficiency reporting value (MERV), which is rated on a scale from 1 to 20, with higher ratings indicating better filtration.
+A filter is an important part of any forced-air HVAC system.
+It captures airborne particles, such as dust, pollen and pet hair, stopping them from spreading through the ductwork.
+There is lots of variety in the materials they use to accomplish this, including fiberglass, pleated and electrostatic.
+Your filter’s effectiveness can be illustrated with its minimum efficiency reporting value (MERV), which could be anywhere from 1 to 20, with higher ratings indicating better filtration.

 When pets shed, their hair becomes airborne and is drawn into the HVAC system through the return air ducts.
-If there isn't a filter in place, pet hair collects inside the evaporator coil, blower motor, fan blades and other components, reducing their efficiency and life span.
-Hair can also mix with condensation formed during air conditioning, creating a breeding ground for microorganisms which can produce foul odors and lower indoor air quality.
+Without a filter installed, pet hair can build up on the evaporator coil, blower motor, fan blades and other components, potentially stopping them from working efficiently.
+Hair can also become clogged with moisture found in the cooling system, creating a breeding ground for mold and bacteria that can generate foul odors and lower indoor air quality.

-Even when the filter is already in place, pet hair can still lead to problems.
-When return airflow reaches the main HVAC system, the filter captures the hair as it passes, keeping it from landing on vulnerable cooling components.
-However, this clogs the filter more quickly than usual, decreasing airflow and increasing strain on the HVAC system.
+Even with a filter in place, pet hair can still lead to problems.
+When return airflow arrives at the HVAC system, the filter does its job by trapping the hair and preventing it from landing on delicate cooling components.
+At the same time, this quickly clogs the filter up, limiting airflow and placing additional strain on the HVAC system.
 Without intervention, high energy bills and frequent breakdowns may be right behind.

-Pet dander, which consists of tiny skin flakes and saliva particles, is a common allergen that causes respiratory problems for those suffering from allergies or asthma.
-Filters with higher MERV ratings are more likely to effectively capture and remove dander, which is much smaller than pet hair.
+Pet dander, made up of microscopic skin flakes and saliva particles, is a common cause of respiratory problems for those suffering from allergies or asthma.
+You may benefit from a higher efficiency filter to ensure it can effectively capture and remove dander, which is much smaller than pet hair.

 Maintaining an efficient, properly functioning air conditioner is certainly possible, even with pets living in your home.
 Here’s how:

-When you’re tired of excess pet hair affecting your HVAC system and indoor air quality, consider [companyname] for personalized recommendations on the best solution.
-We sell and service many quality indoor air quality products designed to minimize pet hair and dander, including high-end air filtration, whole-house ventilation and air duct cleaning.
-We'll do whatever it takes to keep getting the most from your air conditioning.
+When you’re tired of excess pet hair affecting your HVAC system and indoor air quality, turn to for tailored solutions and top-notch customer service.
+We sell and service many quality indoor air quality products to help keep pet hair and dander at bay, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
+We can also maintain your HVAC system for maximum performance and efficiency.
 Enjoy the peace of mind that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+To request indoor air quality services in North America, please contact today.